jhedstrom/drupalextension/doc/subcontexts.rst

    :emphasize-lines: 18-20

-The Drupal Extension will search recursively within the directory or directories specified to discover and load any file ending in behat.inc This system, although created with Drupal contrib projects in mind, searches where it's pointed, so you can also use it for your own subcontexts, a strategy you might employ to re-use step definitions particular to your shop or company's
+The Drupal Extension will search recursively within the directory or directories specified to discover and load any file ending in `.behat.inc`.
+This system, although created with Drupal contrib projects in mind, searches where it's pointed, so you can also use it for your own subcontexts, a strategy you might employ to re-use step definitions particular to your shop or company's